Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: Introduction

 In 2017, an antiferromagnetic (AFM) ordering with a small room-temperature magnetic moment of approximately 0.05$\mu_\textrm{B}$ ($\mu_\textrm{B}$ is the Bohr magneton) was reported from polarized neutron diffraction \cite{berlijn2017itinerant}.
 The AFM ordering with the N\`eel temperature $T_\textrm{N}>$ 300 K was confirmed with resonant x-ray scattering \cite{zhu2019anomalous} and angle-resolved photoemission spectroscopy (ARPES)~\cite{Lin2024ARPES}.
 However, more recent studies with $\mu$SR \cite{hiraishi2024nonmagnetic}, neutron diffraction \cite{Kiefer2025}, as well as ARPES \cite{osumi2025ARPES} did not detect evidence for AFM ordered state.

 The issue of intrinsic magnetic properties is particularly important since RuO$_2$ is considered among the most promising candidate materials of altermagnetism with a large exchange-splitting energy \cite{vsmejkal2022beyond, vsmejkal2022emerging}.
 This novel magnetic state in a certain class of AFM was studied previously \cite{Noda2016} and more recent studies of spin splitting, spin-current generation, and anomalous Hall effect \cite{Ahn2019, Naka2019, vsmejkal2020crystal, Hayami2019} prepared the stage for the recognition as altermagnetism.
 The observed anomalous zero-field Hall effect and spin-torque effect in thin films of RuO$_2$ are interpreted in terms of altermagnetism \cite{karube2022observation,feng2022anomalous}.
 Using ultra-clean crystals \cite{paul2025growth}, we demonstrated by ARPES \cite{osumi2025ARPES} and quantum oscillations\cite{wu2025fermi} that bulk RuO$_2$ is paramagnetic down to low temperatures.
-Nevertheless, the paramagnetic state of RuO$_2$ deserves special attention as we report in this article.

-The low-temperature properties of a paramagnetic metal are well described as a Fermi liquid \cite{abrikosov1988fundamentals}.
-It is widely understood that the dominant temperature dependence of thermodynamic quantities in an interacting fermion system is similar to that of non-interacting fermions, but with renormalized parameters.
-The specific heat at low temperatures is approximated with a combination of the electronic contribution proportional to temperature $T$ and the phonon contribution proportional to $T^3$.
-However, the next-order corrections may differ significantly from those in non-interacting fermions \cite{Ashcroft-Mermin1976}.

-Instead of a $T^3$ correction in the specific heat expected from the Sommerfeld expansion in powers of $T^2$ for a non-interacting system, a ``nonanalytic" $T^3 \textrm{ln} T$ term is expected to emerge in three dimensions (3D) due to an intrinsic Fermi-liquid effect \cite{chubukov2006nonanalytic}.
-It remains a challenge to find an itinerant electron system that demonstrates the intrinsic Fermi-liquid corrections.
-Table \ref{tab0} compares these analytic and nonanalytic contributions anticipated in specific heat and magnetic susceptibility of Fermi liquids.

-We report here that the highly conductive paramagnetic metal RuO$_2$ exhibits a strong deviation from a simple Fermi-liquid behavior, and the additional nonanalytic term $T^3\textrm{ln}T$ better describes the observation.
-This additional term is suppressed by the magnetic field isotropically.
-The magnetic susceptibility also fits well with an additional $T^2\textrm{ln}T$ term.
-Such behavior is not due to magnetic fluctuations, but possibly due to electron-phonon scattering in the Fermi liquid.
-To the best of our knowledge, such a nonanalytic Fermi-liquid correction has not been systematically demonstrated in a bulk transition-metal system before.
+Nevertheless, bulk characterization of the paramagnetic state of RuO$_2$ in terms of a Fermi liquid has not been systematically provided using these ultra-clean crystals.
+We report here the Fermi-liquid universality of RuO$_2$ from resistivity, specific heat and magnetic susceptibility.
+We found that it exhibits a temperature-dependent susceptibility that cannot be explained by the energy-dependent density of states (DOS) with thermal activation of quasiparticles, but is attributable to orbital contribution.